Jump to Recipe

-2. Does prepackaged coleslaw mix work?
+Use prepackaged coleslaw mix

-Yes, the base recipe calls for a lot of cabbage, so if you don’t want to shred it yourself, you can use a prepackaged cole slaw mixture.
+The base recipe calls for a lot of cabbage, so if you don’t want to shred it yourself, you can use a prepackaged cole slaw mixture.
 It’s okay if it has other veggies in it like carrots.
 Broccoli slaw also tastes great.

-3. Are the peanuts required?
+Omit the peanuts